alexiszamanidis/vscode-git-worktrees/README.md

-# git-worktrees
+# Git Worktrees

-A VS Code extension that wraps git worktree operations for simplicity and productivity
+A Wrapper for Git Worktree Operations that provides an interactive API so developers have a better experience.

 ### Purpose of the extension